 8. Give your dog several brief, enjoyable obedience sessions daily (5-10 minutes

-.
+long).
 Use positive reinforcement, verbal praise, and keep the session moving.

 Introduce fun new tricks and games from time to time in order to keep things fresh